 Why a VAST or VMAP integration?

-In case your selected video player does not allow you to control video playback, then a way to insert ads in your video content is to rely on the video player to handle VMAP and VAST tickets.
+In case your selected video player does not allow you to control video playback, then one way to insert ads in your video content is to rely on the video player to handle VMAP and VAST tickets.
 You may also opt for a VAST or VMAP integration in case you are integrating ad serving into non-video player applications, like an audio streaming application, a game, and so on.

-It is possible to integrate using VAST or VMAP requests even when you have full control over the video player, but it is recommended to use one of the other integration options mentioned on the Pulse Integration Toolkit page.
+It is possible to integrate using VAST or VMAP requests even when you have full control over the video player, but it is recommended to use one of the other integration options mentioned on the INVIDI Pulse Integration Toolkit page.
 This avoids having to have a VAST and/or VMAP XML parser.

 Difference between VAST and VMAP integration

 - You need to request ads for each ad break you want to insert, instead of requesting a session which would include all ad breaks at once.

 - You need to connect the ad requests with an ID so that the ad server can see them as one call.